Azure/azure-sdk-for-java/sdk/storage/azure-storage-file-datalake/README.md

 ### Upload a file from a stream

-Upload from an `InputStream` to a blob using a `DataLakeFileClient` generated from a `FileSystemClient`.
+Upload from an `InputStream` to a blob using a `DataLakeFileClient` generated from a `DataLakeFileSystemClient`.

 ```java
 DataLakeFileClient fileClient = dataLakeFileSystemClient.getFileClient("myfile");